-So, how does your IT organization deal with “out of hours” IT support?
+So, if your IT organization doesn’t have 24×7 IT support how does it deal with “out of hours” IT support?
 Or do you think it’s unnecessary with so many employee’s self-supporting via Google or similar?
 Please let me know in the comments.

 Note – these latest HDI reports are available to members on the HDI Practices & Salary Reports page.